dayseanm04/network/CCNA/Etherchannel-lab/tasks-config/Task4-Configure-Static-Routing.md

 - DSW2 knows how to reach **172.16.1.0/24** via DSW1

-## 1️⃣ Enable IP Routing and Add Static Route on DSW1
+## 1️⃣ Enable IP Routing and Configure Static Route on DSW1

 #### 🔷 Enter Global config mode on **DSW1**: